KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 There was not a lot of options other than disable defender or disable PowerShell AMSI while we waited for the definitions to get updated.
 I was pulling together what information that I could and posting it here as it came up.
 Now that the issue is resolved, I rewrote the into so the important information is easy to discover.

-There are lingering issues for some users broken modules will need to be re-installed.
+There are lingering issues for some users with broken modules that will need to be re-installed.
 The `PackageManagement` module will take some special steps that I outlined below.

 # Reinstall PowerShellGet and PackageManagement